 So, if you imagine terrifying scenarios of what might happen, stop.
 Chances are, they won’t happen, and if they do, it won’t be as bad as you think.

 Therefore, it’s best not to get worked up for no reason about uncontrollable things.
 Take a deep breath, relax your body, and be grateful for all today has in store for you.

 3. Allow the uncontrollable to take its course

 “Let your mind wander in the pure and simple.
 Be one with the infinite.
 Let all things take their course.”

 Since you can’t change the situation, you might as well roll with it instead of resisting it.
 Resisting reality only intensifies your pain.

 For example, if your friend marries a terrible guy and she refuses to listen to your advice, then let it go.
 There’s nothing you can do to stop her anyway.
 We all learn best from our mistakes.

 Maybe your friend starts taking addictive drugs, and they ignore your warnings?
 Let it go.
 Dwelling on it won’t rescue them.
 Besides, they might need to learn these harsh lessons to become the inspiring person they were meant to be.

-4. Just be here, now
+4. Let go of the uncontrollable and be here, now

 “Just be, and enjoy being.”